linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 {: .note }
 Sandy Bridge boards (`X220`, `T420`) have no **integrated** USB 3.0 / xHCI
 controller: coreboot leaves PCI device `0:14.0` disabled.
-The **X220 i7** still has a real **onboard USB3 controller** (coreboot's `# Optional XHCI controller`).
+The **X220 i7** still has a real **onboard USB3 controller** (a discrete Renesas/NEC chip on coreboot's `pcie_rp7`).
+Heads ships a single X220 board covering both the i5 and i7 SKUs, and because the i7 SKU needs that discrete controller, Heads keeps USB3/xHCI enabled for the X220.
 Other Sandy Bridge variants get USB3 only through an ExpressCard or a dock that contains a controller — a plain Series 3 dock USB3 port is pass-through (USB2 on `T420` / i5-`X220`).
 Ivy Bridge and newer boards have integrated USB3.

 | CPU generation | Boards | Integrated USB3 / xHCI |
 |---|---|---|